 2. Choose calming colours in the bedroom, bright colours can overstimulate.
 Think pale blues, greens and even pale pinks and purples.

 3. Think about your child’s sensory needs, just because you like a soft mattress doesn’t mean your child will!
 Some children like firm surfaces: one child was getting out of bed every night to sleep on the floor because her mattress was soft.
+If you’re looking to shop for a new mattress of your kid, you can check out the wide range of choices that they have at Snoozel Green.

 4. Go and experience your child’s bedroom for yourself.
 There may be noises that you don’t hear from your room, such a TV below that may be disturbing their sleep.
 Equally, if your child is an early waker does their room get disturbed by traffic noise?